Alexander Vandegrift

-Alexander Archer Vandegrift (March 13, 1887 – May 8, 1973) was a United States Marine Corps highly decorated four-star general, Medal of Honor recipient, and a Commandant of the Marine Corps.
+Alexander Archer Vandegrift (March 13, 1887 – May 8, 1973) was a highly decorated United States Marine Corps four-star general, Medal of Honor recipient, and a Commandant of the Marine Corps.
 During World War II, he commanded the 1st Marine Division to victory in its first ground offensive of the war, the Battle of Guadalcanal.
 For his actions on August 7, 1942 in the Solomon Islands, he was awarded the Navy Cross; and, for his actions from August 7 to December 9, 1942, during the Solomon Islands campaign, he received the Medal of Honor.
-Vandegrift later served as the 18th Commandant of the Marine Corps.
-He was the first four-star general on active duty in the Marine Corps.
+From January 1, 1944 to December 31, 1947, Vandegrift served as the 18th Commandant of the Marine Corps, becoming the first active-duty U.S. Marine to be promoted four-star general in April 1945.

+Later in Vandegrift's tenure as Commandant of the Marine Corps, the U.S. Marines became caught up in a political struggle as the U.S. Army, U.S. Navy, and U.S. Army Air Forces fought over roles and responsibilities in the aftermath of World War II.
+Proponents of disbanding the Marines in favor of the U.S. Army absorbing their mission and specialties included President Harry S. Truman and General Dwight D. Eisenhower.
+On May 6, 1946, Vandegrift appeared before the Senate Committee on Naval Affairs to make what became known as the "Bended Knee Speech," arguing that a dedicated marine service cannot be replaced by a conventional army.
+His testimony was successful in swaying enough members of the U.S. Congress, and subsequently the idea of disbanding the U.S. Marine Corps was dropped.

+Vandegrift retired from active duty on April 1, 1949, by which time he had been in the Marines for 40 years.
+In his retirement, Vandegrift prepared and published his memoirs, Once A Marine, in 1964.
+He died in 1973 at the age of 85, and was buried in Arlington National Cemetery.

-Early life
+Early life and education

 Alexander Archer Vandegrift was born on March 13, 1887, in Charlottesville, Virginia, where his father was an architect and contractor.
 Vandegrift was of Dutch ancestry, all of which had been in North America since the 1600s.
 It was once facetiously remarked that he "never had a Catholic ancestor."
 The young Vandegrift, known as "Archer" in his boyhood, had an interest in the military both from reading military history novels and from stories of ancestors who fought in various wars.
 He graduated from Charlottesville High School.
-During his childhood, he was a big fan of G.A.
+During his childhood, he read G.A.
 Henty novels and history.
-In particular, he read a lot about the Battle of Trafalgar and the Battle of Waterloo and described himself as a "big fan" of Arthur Wellesley, 1st Duke of Wellington and Horatio Nelson.
+In particular, he read extensively about the Battle of Trafalgar and the Battle of Waterloo, and described himself as a "big fan" of Arthur Wellesley, 1st Duke of Wellington and Horatio Nelson.

 He attended the University of Virginia from 1906 to 1908.
 He left (without a degree) after two years to accept his commission into the Marine Corps.